TintZaw89/rest-movie-api-tz/README.md

 # Movie (Java API)

-This is for Basic CRUD application about Movie data
+This is for Basic CRUD application about Movie data (Spring Boot & JPA)